 They're ideal if you have your heart set on a very expensive tile but can't justify the spend, or if you love a pattern but don't want it all over the wall.

 Hamish from Ca’ Pietra agrees.
 'If you’re in search of the tiniest bit of your home to tile, a backsplash is a sure-fire bet.
 They take little time to lay, little cost to source, and still have real stage presence.'

 This white kitchen backsplash adds character into a rustic kitchen scheme through its use of charming Delft-stye blue patterns.

 3. Wrap the room in subway tile

-Subway (or metro) tile is a super smart option if you're looking for subtle kitchen wall decor ideas.
+Subway (or metro) tiles are a super smart option if you're looking for subtle kitchen wall decor ideas.
 Easy and affordable, it lends an air of no-nonsense to a space, while retaining a truly classic look.
-Hang them on a backsplash, a feature wall or tile your the entire kitchen in simple white subway for an elegant, yet traditional vibe.

 4. Add warmth with color

-If you have white or neutral colored kitchen cabinet ideas and furniture in mind, you can afford to be a little more adventurous than usual with your kitchen, and walls and tiles are no exception.
+If you have white or neutral colored kitchen cabinet ideas in mind, you can afford to be a little more adventurous than usual with your kitchen wall tile ideas.

-Choose a rich pink shade to add instant warmth to a neutral scheme, and if you're not keen on tiling the entire wall, go halfway up instead - like an extended backsplash - using simple plain tiles to allow the rich color to dominate.
+Choose a rich pink shade to add instant warmth to a neutral scheme.
+If you're not keen on tiling the entire wall, go halfway up instead – like an extended backsplash – using simple plain tiles to allow the rich color to dominate.